-[This article has been updated and republished to reflect new revelations made in the HBO docuseries The Vow, which depicts Allison Mack’s involvement in NXIVM.
+[This article has been updated and republished to reflect new revelations made in the HBO docuseries The Vow and the Starz docuseries Seduced: Inside The NXIVM Cult, both of which depict Allison Mack’s involvement in NXIVM.
 As more and more people continue to revisit the story, here’s everything you need to know about Mack, her acting career and time with the sex cult.]

 NXIVM, a personal development company founded in the 1990s by Keith Raniere, garnered national attention in 2017 when the New York Times exposed it as a pyramid scheme and cult that forced its female recruits into sexual slavery.
 In the years since, Raniere was arrested and later indicted on federal charges.
 In July 2019, the founder was convicted of racketeering and sex trafficking.